li003454/dl_project/README.md

 ```
 *(Structure will evolve as project progresses)*

-## Next Steps (Completing Phase 1)
+## Next Steps (Completing Phase 1 & Moving to Phase 2)

+The immediate next steps focus on completing the baseline setup before developing the core protection methods:

 1.  **Integrate Baseline Model 3 (Face Attribute Classifier)**:
-    -   Decide on specific attributes from CelebA to preserve (e.g., `Smiling`, `Male`, `Eyeglasses`, `Young`).
+    -   **Goal**: Obtain a model that can predict facial attributes (e.g., `Smiling`, `Male`, `Eyeglasses`).
+This model will act as the **evaluation tool** for our "Feature Preservation" objective.
-    -   Find a suitable pre-trained multi-attribute classifier OR train a simple baseline classifier (e.g., using ResNet on top of the loaded CelebA data and selected attributes from `list_attr_celeba.csv`).
-    -   Create a wrapper script similar to the others (e.g., `models/attribute_classifier/classifier_wrapper.py`).
+    -   **Task**: Find a pre-trained model or train a simple classifier using `CelebADataset` and `list_attr_celeba.csv`.
+Create a wrapper (e.g., `models/attribute_classifier/classifier_wrapper.py`).
 2.  **Establish Baseline Performance**:
+    -   **Goal**: Quantify the performance of the *unprotected* data on the three baseline models.
-    -   Run the clean CelebA test set through all three integrated baseline models:
+    -   **Task**: Run the clean CelebA test set through FaceNet (measure detection/recognition), InstructPix2Pix (measure edit impact via SSIM/LPIPS), and the Attribute Classifier (measure attribute prediction accuracy).
+Store these results as the benchmark.

-        -   FaceNet: Record face detection rates and potentially average embedding distances for known identities (if identity labels are used).
-        -   Attribute Classifier: Record baseline accuracy for selected attributes.
-        -   InstructPix2Pix: Apply standard edits and calculate baseline image similarity metrics (SSIM, PSNR, LPIPS using `piq`) between original and edited images.
-    -   Store these baseline results for later comparison with protected images.
+**Following Phase 1:**

+3.  **Phase 2: Implement Protection Methods**:
+    -   **Goal**: Develop the core perturbation generation algorithms.
+    -   **Task**: Implement individual attacks (FaceLock-like, EditShield-like) and the proposed unified multi-objective attack based on PGD.
+4.  **Phase 3: Evaluation and Analysis**:
+    -   **Goal**: Assess how well the developed protection methods achieve the project's three main goals compared to the baseline.
+    -   **Task**: Apply protections to the test set, re-evaluate using the baseline models and metrics, analyze trade-offs, and draw conclusions.

 ## Getting Started